Anxiety Attack Treatment

 Anxiety is a typical emotion that everyone experiences from time to time.
 However, it doesn’t fade away for some people as it should.
-Anxiety serves as your body’s early warning system, but those who have issues processing the emotion can constantly feel on edge and worried.
+Anxiety serves as your body’s early warning system, but people with panic disorder, generalized anxiety disorder, and other mental health conditions with similar emotional symptoms may constantly feel on edge and worried.
 Read on to learn more about anxiety disorders and the various treatments for anxiety attacks.

 Getty